wso2/docs-is/en/docs/guides/access-delegation/uma.md

-To demonstrate the UMA flow using WSO2 IS as the authorization server, let’s consider a sample scenario where the resource owner wants to share a resource on his/her resource server with a requesting party.
-This requesting party uses a client to view resource owner's resource.
-Note that the resource owner wants to allow this requesting party to only have view permission to his/her resource.
+To demonstrate the UMA flow using WSO2 IS as the authorization server, let’s consider a sample scenario where the resource owner wants to share a resource on their resource server with a requesting party.
+This requesting party uses a client to view the resource owner's resource.
+Note that the resource owner wants to allow this requesting party to only have view permission to their resource.

-For this guide, the following entities will be used to demonstrate the UMA flow:

-- WSO2 Identity Server (authorization server)
-- Larry (resource owner)
-- Larry's cloud drive (resource server)
-- Larry's photo album (resource)
-- Sam (requesting party)
-- Sam's mobile app (client)

 Once you try out the guide you will understand how to use UMA 2.0 to do the following: